raseribanez/Pen-Testing/README.md

 I was asked to help somebody with re-gaining access to their own account and honestly had no idea where to start.
 This collection of tools was what I found to be useful.

-The word generator list in Python worls well - there isn't a combination that will be missed... but here lies the problem....the sheer volume of results, and the fb3.py file hits about twice a second I think, so just as an example...after about 6 hours, my laptop crashed (memory fail - RAM) and it was ONLY on the letter 'D' during the attack.
+The word generator list in Python works well - there isn't a combination that will be missed providing your paramaters are correct but here lies the problem....the sheer volume of results, and the fb3.py file hits the account about twice a second I think, so just as an example...after about 6 hours, my laptop crashed (memory fail - RAM) and it was ONLY on the letter 'D' during the attack.
 So this takes time.

 If you have a fast machine set-up, and can dedicate it only for this then you will get quicker results.

 For my arranged attack the person kinda knew what their password might have been and had a few clues to start me off which made the process significantly shorter...but for my random attack I did my own account